Nathan Hare: Career

-Hare continues to run a full-time practice of psychology and directs the Black Think Tank.
+Hare continued to run a full-time practice of psychology and directs the Black Think Tank.
 In 1985, it published a small book written by him and his wife (Bringing the Black Boy to Manhood).
 This was among numerous publications dealing with black youth, and contributed to the development of a 1980s movement for rites of passage for African-American boys.
 Both of the Hares lectured and promoted this practice across the United States.
 Julia Hare later published a book, How to Find and Keep a BMW (Black Man Working) (1995).
 Her comments at the Tavis Smiley State of the Black Union Conference in 2008 about black leaders were widely covered and posted to YouTube.

+Personal life and death

+Hare married fellow Langston University student Julia Ann Reed in 1956.
+She worked in communications and public relations, and later collaborated with him on several books and as cofounder of The Black Think Tank.
+Nathan Hare died in San Francisco on June 10, 2024, at the age of 91.
+Julia died in 2019; they had no children.